 What late effects can this child and his family anticipate?

-Hyperleucocytosis occurs in 10–20% of patients with ALL.1 There is a particular risk of acute morbidity and mortality in ALL and acute myeloid leukaemia when the white blood cell count exceeds 100×109/l.2 Leucostasis is diagnosed clinically when a patient with hyperleucocytosis develops respiratory or neurological distress as white ...
+Hyperleucocytosis occurs in 10–20% of patients with ALL.1 There is a particular risk of acute morbidity and mortality in ALL and acute myeloid leukaemia when the white blood cell count exceeds 100×109/l.2 Leucostasis is diagnosed clinically when a patient with hyperleucocytosis develops respiratory or neurological distress ...